bloodyspewin/Plan-Ahead-App/README.md

 Any use from personally to commercially of this app, I just request i know what its being used for :).
 I'll just be intrigued.

+upload index.html in the main directory, with a sub directory called 'resources' to put style.css and java.js then all external files should work.

 Play around with it, fix it or find a new use for it choice is yours.
 Enjoy.

 by bloodyspewin.